 Are natural pearls common today?
 Unfortunately, no. Quite a long time ago, many natural pearls were discovered in the Persian Gulf.
 Once found, these pearls were harvested to near-extinction levels.
 Today, you can purchase natural pearls but they will cost you an arm and a leg.

 On the other hand, we now have access to cultured pearls, which are far more commonplace and readily available for a reasonable price.
 Ironic, isn’t it?
-The ‘cultured’ pearls are the commoners, while the natural pearls are for high-society!
+The ‘cultured’ pearls are the commoners, while the natural pearl is for high-society!

 A cultured pearl is grown on a farm (like salmon), where the mollusks are raised to the appropriate levels until they accept a mother-of-pearl bead nucleus.
 The entire process is complicated and delicate.
 An experienced technician surgically implants the bead, then returns the mollusk to the water and waits for the pearl to grow.